asce-web/ascenews/wp-content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 5.6.0 =
+* Add: Option to remove the image size threshold (which is set to 2560 since WordPress 5.3).
+* Updade: PHP Simple Dom updated to 1.9.1.

 = 5.5.7 =
 * Fix: Background CSS wasn't working properly in a few cases.